gshen42/HasChor/README.md

 ## Usage

-HasChor is not yet on Hackage.
+### From Hackage

+Simply list `HaChor` in your cabal `build-depends` field, and you're ready to go!

+### From the Source Repository

-Right now, the easiest way to use HasChor is to create a `cabal.project` file and list HasChor's repository as an external source:
+Create a `cabal.project` file and list HasChor's repository as an external source:

 ``` cabal-config
 packages: